jspanchu/SurfaceCutter/README.md

 # SurfaceCutter
-Cut portions of a triangulated surface with 2D polygons with control over what portion is to be retained.
-(Inside/Outside) It was developed to be as fast as possible and retain arithmetic precision in case of mixed precision datasets.
+Cut portions of a triangulated surface with 2D polygons.
+Offers control over what portion is to be retained (Inside/Outside).
+It was developed to be as fast as possible and retain arithmetic precision in case of mixed precision datasets.

-Within the algorithm there are two entities, the *surface* that is to be cut and the *polygons* that cut the surface.
-They are conveniently called *mesh* and *loops* throughout the implementation.

-The algorithm is inherently limited to *loops* in the 2D plane (i.e, with normal along *+/-Z*).

-This could serve as an efficient, precise alternative to VTK's clipping filters in 2D.
+This could serve as an efficient, almost always precise alternative to VTK's clipping filters in 2D.
 The implementation **does not** support cutting volumes.
 For reference, take a look at the benchmarks and results..

+The loop polygons are assumed to lie in x-y plane.

 ### Usage
 ```c++